Updated: Sep 3, 2021

 "Forró Sem Palavras" took multiple forms and was performed in various cities across America, integrating almost two hundred different musicians.
 After being performed in various venues in New York and cities like Montreal, Toronto, Campinas and Rio Claro, Forró Sem Palavras will return to where it all started, an art gallery at the upper east side of Manhattan.

-I invite you all to join me for this very special event celebrating forró music on March 21, 7-9pm at El Taller Latino Americano.
+I invite you all to join me for this very special concert celebrating forró music on October 9, 5pm.
 We will be performing new compositions and arrangements written specifically for this project.

 I extend my invitation for future concerts and for you listen to our recordings already available online.

 I hope to see you at our concert!
 A forró hug to you all!